 conda install –name anvio-install –c bioconda –c conda-forge anvio=version Here is a link to all the anvio versions built in conda.

 - Now, let’s run the test suite on Anvi’o, to make sure everything looks good.
 In the terminal run the command

 $ anvi-self-test --suite mini

-NOTE: I recommend running the ‘anvi-interactive’ step in a screen or the in the background, so you don’accidentallyly run CTRL^C to delete the image, which would mean all the changes you made to the image is now deleted, unless you saved the state.
+NOTE: I recommend running the ‘anvi-interactive’ step using screen or the in the background, so you don’t accidentally run CTRL^C to delete the image.
+This would mean all the changes you made to the image are deleted unless you first saved the state!

 - Once the test is done, you will see the following line in the terminal“* The server is now listening in port number”8081”.
 When you are finished, press CTRL^C to terminate the server.If you are working in the WebDesktop, you will also notice that a web browser pop up with the Anvi”o-interactive image.SUCCESS! :DIf you are working on the web shell or from Putty/terminal, go to google chrome and type in the URL http://IP-ADDRESS-OF-VM:8081/app/index.html , this should display the Anvi’o interactive diagram of the ‘anvi-self-test’.